 You should stop taking any vitamins, minerals or other medicines unless you have been told by the doctors treating you to continue with them, as some medicines interfere with the effects of methotrexate.
 It is particularly important that you do not take any folic acid supplements until your doctors are sure that the drug has worked.

-You should not do any heavy lifting or housework until the hCG levels are dropping consistently and should only undertake gentle exercise, such as walking, until the hCG levels are below 100<mIU/mL.
+You should not do any heavy lifting or housework until the hCG levels are dropping consistently and should only undertake gentle exercise, such as walking, until the hCG is at non-pregnant level.

-You should avoid sexual intercourse until your levels are down to less than 100<mIU/mL.
+You should avoid sexual intercourse until your hCG is down to non-pregnant level.

 Most people take time off from work initially and do not return to work for at least two weeks while the treatment begins to work.
 Your hospital can give you a certificate to refrain from work for your employers or the Department of Social Security, so you can claim sickness benefit if you are entitled to it.